ganchinyao/ibkr-one-click-options-trade/README.md

 # Limitations

 1. You must have a running TWS or IB gateway on your computer for the trade to go through.
-2. You must have an account with real-time market subscription
+2. You must have an account with real-time market subscription.
-3. Only market buy/sell orders are supported at this moment
+3. Only market buy/sell orders are supported at this moment.
-4. Only at-the-money option strikes are supported at this moment
+4. Only at-the-money option strikes are supported at this moment.

 # Configurations